brucewlee/lingfeat/README.md

    - *Basic Average Counts (words per sentence), Flesch-Kincaid Reading Ease, Smog, Gunning Fog, ...*

 ## Things to note
-LingFeat is built for text complexity/difficulty/readability analysis.
+LingFeat is mainly built for text complexity/difficulty/readability analysis or text simplification studies.
+But it's role is to simply extract numerical linguistic faetures from a text.
+Hence, the use cases may vary.

 We provide guidelines for both basic users and advanced users.
 Please follow [Usage](#usage) section.

-The features contained in this software are inspired from readability assessment (RA) research, a time-honored branch of NLP.
-Some key references are listed in this documentation.

 ## Citation
-This software is built mainly for our paper on
+This software is built for our paper on

-> **Pushing on Text Readability Assessment: A Transformer Meets Handcrafted Linguistic Features**, EMNLP (Nov.
-2021, Dominican Republic).
+> **Pushing on Text Readability Assessment: A Transformer Meets Handcrafted Linguistic Features**, EMNLP 2021.

 *Please cite our paper and provide link to this repository* if you use in this software in research.